andreacorvaglia-unisr/corso-ai-medicina/README.md

 If you are not already signed in to a Google account, you will be prompted to sign in or create a Google account.

+If you need to create an account:

+    1. Click on "Create Account" when prompted to sign in to Google.

+    2. Choose "For Myself" and follow the steps to create a new account.

+    3. Use your UniSR email for account creation.

+    4. Important: Select the option to keep your existing email.
+This ensures that your UniSR email is your primary email associated with the Google account.

 **Step 3 (Optional)**: Copy the Notebook to Your Google Drive (Optional)

 For a seamless experience and to save your changes, click on the "Copy to Drive" option in the Colab toolbar.
 This will create a copy of the notebook in your Google Drive.